vfarcic/vfarcic.github.io/devops23/pv-demo.md

 ---

-* We updated Jenkins
-* We retrieved the events and observed that it provisioner a new volume
+* We retrieved the events and observed that it provisioned a new volume
 * We retrieved PersistentVolumeClaims and observed that it is bound to a new volume
 * We retrieved Volumes and observed that a new one was created with the reclaim policy set to `DELETE`
-* We described AWS volumes and observed that a new one was created
+* We observed that a new external drive was created
-* We deleted Jenkins Deployment and PersistentVolumeClaim

 ## Using Storage Classes